Max Dupain

 From multi-award-winning writer Helen Ennis comes the first ever biography of the photographer Max Dupain, the most influential Australian photographer of the 20th century and creator of many iconic images that have passed into our national imagination.

-Examining the sources of his creativity - literature, art, music - alongside his approach to masculinity, love, the body, war, and nature, Max Dupain: A Portrait reveals a driven artist, one whose relationship to his work has been described as 'ferocious' and 'painful to watch'.
+Examining the sources of his creativity - literature, art, music - alongside his approaches to masculinity, love, the body, war, and nature, Max Dupain: A Portrait reveals a driven artist, one whose relationship to his work has been described as 'ferocious' and 'painful to watch'.
 Photographer David Moore, a long-term friend, said he 'needed to photograph like he needed to breathe.
 It was part of him.
-It gave his drive and force in life.'
+It gave him his drive and force in life.'

 ISBN: